ariaghora/noe/README.md

 </div>

-Noe is a framework for an easier scientific computation in object pascal, especially to build neural networks, and hence the name — *noe (Korean:뇌) means brain (🧠)*.
+Noe is a framework to build neural networks in pure object pascal.
+Hence, the name — *noe (뇌): brain*🧠.
 It supports the creation of arbitrary rank tensor and its arithmetical operations.
 Some of the key features:
 - Automatic gradient computation
 - Numpy-style broadcasting
 - Interface with *OpenBLAS* for some heavy-lifting
 - Interface with *GNU plot* for plotting

-Noe also provides several tensor creation and preprocessing helper functionalities.
-The created tensors are then wrapped inside the TVariable to train the neural network.
+Batteries are also included.
+Noe provides several tensor creation and preprocessing helper functionalities.

 ```delphi
 { Load and prepare the data. }